decentralized-identity/ion/docs/Q-and-A.md

 You can certainly register IDs for IoT devices, which can be used to sign data from them linked to their IDs, and connect them to a globally indexed decentralized registry (part of what ION provides)\
 (_@csuwildcat_)

+## **Q: Will the different SSI decentralised blockchain based technologies work seemlessly together?
+_Or are relying parties and end users going to suffer whilst the product people don't interoperate?_

+There are some challenges in the DID field.
+The chain of interoperable DIDs are as strong as the weakest link.
+Having said that: W3C DIDs are intrinsically interoperable, yes.
+(_@henkvancann_)

 # Q&A section Wallets
 {TBW}